-The estimated auditory bandwidth for seals is thought to be in the range of $75\,\text{Hz}-75\,\text{kHz}$ (Table 5-2).
+The estimated auditory bandwidth for seals is thought to be in the range of 75 Hz - 75 kHz (Table 5-2).
 Studies dedicated to the effect of noise from acoustic survey on seals are limited, despite seals being recognised as having good underwater hearing.
 Of the few dedicated studies undertaken, Thompson (1998) provides an assessment of the physiological responses of grey and harbour seals to airguns.
 The study showed that harbour seals exhibited fright responses when a sound source (a source levels of 215 to 224 dB) was switched on, followed by strong avoidance behaviour.
 The seals also stopped feeding during this time.
 The behaviour of the harbour seals soon returned to normal after the sound source was switched off.
 Similar avoidance responses were recorded in grey seals at similar exposure levels, with seals changing from foraging behaviour to transiting away from the sound source.
 The grey seals were recorded as returning to normal behaviour within two hours of the sound source ceasing.
-For seals Southall et al. (2007) gives the SPL threshold for injury at 218 dB re: 1 μPa (peak).
+For seals (phocid carnivores in water) (PCW) (grey and harbour seals) Southall et al. (2019) sets the SPL TTS onset at 212 dB re: 1 μ Pa (peak) and 218 dB re: 1 μ Pa (peak) for PTS onset.
+The SEL for TTS onset is 170 dB re 1 μ P2-s and 185 dB re 1 μ P2-s.